aria3ppp/delivery-service-simulator/README.md

 go run ./cmd/delivery/main.go
 ```

-#### delivery service should be run in mulitple instances by putting delivery services behind a nginx proxy you can distribute worker process over multiple instances
+#### delivery service should be run in mulitple instances by putting delivery services behind a nginx proxy you can distribute worker processes over multiple instances

 ### Also run 3pl dumb service too
 ```